mkdocstrings/python/docs/usage.md

     More details at [Finding modules](#finding-modules).

+- `load_external_modules`:
+  this option allows resolving aliases to any external module.
+  Enabling this option will tell handler that when it encounters an import that is made public
+  through the `__all__` variable, it will resolve it recursively to *any* module.
+  **Use with caution:** this can load a *lot* of modules, slowing down your build
+  or triggering errors that we do not yet handle.
+  **We recommend using the `preload_modules` option instead**,
+  which acts as an include-list rather than as include-all.

 ## Global/local options

 The other options can be used both globally *and* locally, under the `options` key.